 AA: Would you meet artists and creative people there?

 Bose: I have had a great time with Akbar Padamsee, Ram Kumar, and many artists from different parts of India.
 I would meet Anupa Mehta, Girish Shahane, Abhay Sardesai, and Ranjit Hoskote who were all brilliant and young writers and editors then.
 I was always enthusiastic about meeting them.
 Conversing with filmmakers, musicians, and architects like Nuru Karim, among many others, was absolutely a learning experience.
-Samovar Cafe inside Jehangir, NCPA’s Mohile Parikh Centre (MPC) were meeting and discussing locations.
-MPC, now independent, was founded by Shaila Parikh.
+Samovar Cafe inside Jehangir, NCPA’s Mohile Parikh Centre (MPCVA) were meeting and discussing locations.
+MPCVA, now independent, was founded by Shaila Parikh.
 Shaila and her brother invited international speakers for their programs and workshops in the 80s and 90s.
-They actively triggered art conversations through MPC.
+They actively triggered art conversations through MPCVA.
 That time, liberalization in the economy had begun causing a tangible change in the Indian cultural context, especially in music.
 MTV and V channels were growing popular.
 Spending time with creative people had become a daily routine.

 AA: From your experiences and vivid exposure, could you tell us when exactly did the outlook towards art in India witnessed a shift?